MIRA-KUMAR/Leetcode-Learning/README.md

 Given an array nums, return true if the array was originally sorted in non-decreasing order, then rotated some number of positions (including zero).
 Otherwise, return false

+# LeetCode 1768.
+Merge Strings Alternately

+You are given two strings word1 and word2.
+Merge the strings by adding letters in alternating order, starting with word1.
+If a string is longer than the other, append the additional letters onto the end of the merged string.

+Return the merged string.

 # LeetCode 1791.
 Find Center of Star Graph

 There is an undirected star graph consisting of n nodes labeled from 1 to n.
 A star graph is a graph where there is one center node and exactly n - 1 edges that connect the center node with every other node.